tenacityteam/tenacity/BUILDING.md

 ### Linux: Building an AppImage

+**NOTE**: This is only supported on 64-bit x86.
+ARM and other architectures are currently unsupported.

 You can build an AppImage yourself.
 This requires that you have previously built Tenacity.
 There is no need to install Tenacity first.